mis350-s21/final-project-final_project_a_f/README.md

 -  In the main page:
 -  User can click a button for enter his/her details, user “must” enter his name, date of birth, email, phone, address, and credit card number is optional.
 -  User can see genre drop-down list (book category) with many types and each type will contain books that will appear in the main-page.
+-  User can search for a book by title in a text box bar.
+- User can see how many book available under the book photo and title.
+- User can add a comment review under each book, but he must add the account email.
+- User can buy book by add a book in cart (add to cart under each book)
+-  User can order and a Cart will open all added items with check out button, which will open a summary of items count with total price, fees, and pay now button.

 ### Admin requirement:
 - In the admin page:
 - admin ask (info feilds customize) for customer details form with fields name, date of birth, email, phone, address, and credit card number.
 - admin can add many genre types and books , a book can related to one or more type.
+- admin can add information for book to help customer buy it or search for it.
+- book information are title, description, price, inventory location, serial number.
+- admin can add image (temp) for each book.
+- admin an count each book available in the inventory by book serial number
+- admin can control reviews by the user email
+- admin can know a customer and book details in each order.

 ### Additional requirement (Bouns):